 Carter Caves State Resort Park

-If you dare, come and take the walk through our ¼-mile wooded trail and experience thrilling scenes and haunts that will have you shivering with fear!
+Come and take the walk through the park's wooded trail and experience thrilling scenes and haunts that will have you shivering with fear!
 Our past trail survivors consider Carter Caves Haunted Trail one of the best haunted attractions in the region.
-Admission is $8 per person.
+Admission is $10 per person.
 Concessions will be available at the beginning of the trail.
 The trail is not recommended for young children.
 Transportation to and from the trailhead will be provided by the park.
-Ticket sales are each event night from 7:30-10 p.m. at Carter Caves public pool.
-Call 606-286-4411.
+Ticket sales are each event night from 7:30-10 p.m. at Carter Caves' public pool.
+Call 606-286-4411 for information.

-Join us at Cascade Cave for an evening of fun and entertainment as we show you a family-friendly spooky flick INSIDE THE CAVE!
-Movie title is to be announced.
-The price is $5 per person at the door, and seating is not provided, so it is BYOC (bring your own chairs).
-Popcorn and drink concessions will be available at the cave on a cash-only basis.
-Showtime is 8:30 p.m.
-Tickets are sold at Cascade Cave.
-Call 606-286-4411.
+Join us at Cascade Cave for an evening of fun and entertainment as we show you a family-friendly spooky flick inside the cave!
+(The film has not been selected.
+Check the park later.)
+The price is $5 per person at the door.
+Seating is not provided, so bring your own chairs.
+We hope to see you there!
+Popcorn and drink concessions will be available at the cave (cash only).
+Call the park at 606-286-4411 for more details.